turkaytunc/frontend-interview-questions/README.md

 - A closure is the combination of a function bundled together (enclosed) with references to its surrounding state (the lexical environment).
 - In other words, a closure gives you access to an outer function’s scope from an inner function.
 - In JavaScript, closures are created every time a function is created, at function creation time.

+## Difference Between Class and Prototypal Inheritance

+- Unlike most other languages, JavaScript’s object system is based on prototypes, not classes.
+- Class Inheritance: A class is like a blueprint — a description of the object to be created.
+Classes inherit from classes and create subclass relationships: hierarchical class taxonomies.
+- Instances are typically instantiated via constructor functions with the `new` keyword.

+- Prototypal Inheritance: A prototype is a working object instance.
+Objects inherit directly from other objects.
+- Instances may be composed from many different source objects, allowing for easy selective inheritance and a flat `[[Prototype]]` delegation hierarchy.
+- Instances are typically instantiated via factory functions, object literals, or `Object.create()`.